routetonull/ipfabric_nornir_demo/demo2-ntp.md

 '''

 '''
-BONUS: refresh host data from IP Fabric and run again this demo, notice the list of hosts with missing sources is empty now.
+BONUS: refresh host data from IP Fabric and run again this demo, notice the list of hosts missing sources is empty now.
 '''